 by William Rotsler

 So much for plot.
-The true value of this novel lies in Rotsler’s manner of telling, which constantly harkens back to science fiction’s golden age, even while his concepts are distinctly twenty first century.
+The true value of this novel lies in Rotsler’s manner of telling, which constantly harkens back to science fiction’s golden age, even while his concepts are distinctly 21st Century.
 This lends the story an air of retro-futurism even as the modernity of the concepts ground it firmly in the present.
-This is an excellent way to tell a story, and feels very new and refreshing.
+This is an excellent way to tell a story and feels very new and refreshing.

 The novel uses time travel to explore humanity’s cyclical nature, showing us how if the pendulum swings too far one way it ultimately swings too far the other way.
 The hedonistic, overly-sexual society that judged Blake a prude transforms over a century into a prudish, repressed society that judges Blake a hedonist.
 It’s here the author shows us an ultimate truth, and we see that Blake is an outsider wherever he goes—and while societies are formed by individuals, no individual will ever completely fit into the world they immerse themselves in.
 In this future, Blake, the rich man, and a handful of friends find themselves in a world where morality has come full circle: the hedonism of the past replaced with scripture and prudery.
 This theme carries through the book, with Blake more than once encountering parts of life which cause him pause, only to encounter the opposite of them in the future-future, and realising that too much of anything, any extreme, is a bad thing, whether positive or negative.

 To the Land of the Electric Angel ends in the best golden age tradition: a gladiatorial contest, a slave uprising, and Blake getting the girl.
 This time, however, there’s also a fight in downtown San Francisco between Mecha-Jesus and Mecha-Satan, so you can’t say you didn’t get your money’s worth.